 You must be a current student of the State University System of Florida (SUSF) or of the University of Miami.
 A list of eligible SUSF institutions is available on the SUSF Board of Governors website.
 You must also be ordinarily resident in the state of Florida in the USA.
 Scholarships will be awarded on the basis of academic merit.
 The programme aims to have one graduate from each of the SUSF universities and University of Miami represented in each annual cohort of scholars and preference shall be given to applicants in order to achieve this aim.
 However, if this is not possible, scholarships may be awarded to additional eligible applicants from the SUSF universities or the University of Miami from which a scholar has already been selected.
 In selecting the annual cohort of scholars, priority will be given to applicants in order to fulfil the aim of representing a range of subject areas.

 This scholarship is not open to applications from candidates who hold deferred offers to start in 2018-19.

-There is no separate application process for this scholarship: in order to be considered, you are recommended to submit your application for graduate study by the relevant January deadline for your course (8 or 19 January 2018).
+There is no separate application process for this scholarship: in order to be considered, you are recommended to submit your application for graduate study by the relevant January deadline for your course.
 Applications by the January deadlines will be prioritised.
 See the courses page for the deadline applicable to your course.

 We will use the details you insert in the Qualifications section of the graduate application form to determine your previous education institutions.
 For further details on how to complete this section of the graduate application form, please see the Qualifications section of the graduate application form and also the Technical Help.